RISK OF BRAIN DAMAGE

-There are studies that show an association between severe blood sugar drops and cognitive dysfunction, although the results are variable depending on the variables analyzed.
+There are studies that show an association between severe blood sugar drops and cognitive dysfunction, although the results are variable depending on the characteristic that is analyzed.

 Undoubtedly, age is a determining factor in the possible impact that a hypoglycemic episode will have on brain functions.

-Especially in the first 5 years an adverse event can have chronic effects, since it is the most important period of brain development.
+Especially in the first 5 years an adverse event can have long-lasting effects, since it is the most important period of brain development.

 Blood sugar drops can cause neuronal death

 This may be of special relevance in people with limited neuronal plasticity.

 Low blood glucose levels can cause functional disturbances in certain regions of the brain that are critical for memory and learning.

 Blood sugar drops in babies usually have a more reserved prognosis if it occurs along with factors such as a prolonged duration of hypoglycemia or the presence of seizures.

 Every family living with hypoglycemia should receive adequate, understandable and quality assured training on glycemic control and how to act in an emergency situation.